PHYSICS 355 - Rory Coker

 Class Notes: Special Relativity, Uncertainty, Scattering

-Class slides: Visual Relativity!
+Class slides: TO BEGIN WITH!
+Visual Relativity!
 Matter Waves!
 Uncertainty!
 Scattering Experiments!
 Schrodinger Equation!
 Hydrogen Atom!
 Atoms!
 Molecules!
 Nuclear Physics!
 Nuclear Processes!
 Statistical Physics!
 Lasers!
 Scattering of Light!
 Condensed Matter!
 Superconductivity 1, Superconductivity 2, Accelerators!
 Particles!
 THE EIGHTFOLD WAY!
 Interactions!
 Coupling and Mass!
 Astrophysics!
 Planets Beyond!
 MAKING STUFF!
 Dark Matter!
+IMPORTANT: These pages are not like PowerPoint Slides that might be used to illustrate a lecture!
+Instead they offer a condensed version of the actual lecture and you should read them over after class as you would read pages in our textbook.

 Here is the Golden Rule of physics problem-solving.
 Ignore it at your extreme peril.